How to forecast your startup or business’s cash flow

 - Add a total at the bottom of Inflows and a total at the bottom of outflows

 - Add a total at the bottom of the entire report which calculates the net of Inflows – outflows.

 - Create a cash flow chart using the totals to visual your forecast. (optional)

-Create a free account with Brixx, which will do all of this for you and far far more.
+Create a free account with Brixx, which will do all of this for you and far, far more.

-This just about covers the basic, I hope this has been helpful for you.
+This just about covers the basics, I hope this has been helpful for you.
 Please leave a comment below and tell us what you think of this article or the experience your have with planning your business, let us know!